 One common aspect of most anomaly detection techniques is having a pre-processing step called \emph{log parsing} (also known as log template identification).
 This step is needed because anomaly detection techniques require structured logs to automatically process them, whereas input logs are often free-formed or semi-structured, as generated by logging statements (e.g., \texttt{printf()} and \texttt{logger.info()}) in the source code.
 Many log parsing techniques have also been developed to automatically convert unstructured input logs into structured logs~\cite{zhu2019tools}.

 The frequent combination of log parsing and anomaly detection clearly implies the importance of the former for the latter.
 Nevertheless, assessing in a systematic way the impact of log parsing on anomaly detection has received surprisingly little attention so far.
-Only recently, \citet{shin2021theoretical} investigated what \textit{ideal} log parsing results are in terms of accurate anomaly detection, but purely from a theoretical standpoint. \citet{le2022log} empirically showed that different log parsing techniques, among other potential factors, can significantly affect anomaly detection accuracy, but the accuracy of log parsing results was not adequately measured, and the correlation between log parsing accuracy and anomaly detection accuracy was not reported.
-Although \citet{fu2023empirical} attempted to address the issue by measuring log parsing and anomaly detection accuracy, they used only one log parsing accuracy metric among those available in the literature~\cite{khan2022guidelines}; moreover, the log parsing results used to measure the accuracy of the anomaly detection techniques represented only a small subset (less than 1\%) of all logs used by the anomaly detection techniques considered in the study, thus limiting the validity of the results.
+Only recently, \citet{shin2021theoretical} investigated what \textit{ideal} log parsing results are in terms of accurate anomaly detection, but purely from a theoretical standpoint. \citet{le2022log} empirically showed that different log parsing techniques, among other potential factors, can significantly affect anomaly detection accuracy, but the accuracy of log parsing results was not adequately measured, and the correlation between log parsing accuracy and anomaly detection accuracy was not reported. \citet{fu2023empirical} attempted to address the issue by evaluating log parsing and anomaly detection accuracy.
+However, they relied on a single log parsing accuracy metric~\cite{khan2022guidelines}, and the log parsing results used to evaluate anomaly detection techniques were based on less than 1\% of all logs used, which limits the validity of the findings.

-To systematically investigate the impact of log parsing on anomaly detection while addressing the issues of the aforementioned studies, this paper reports on an empirical study, in which we performed a comprehensive evaluation using 13 log parsing techniques and five anomaly detection techniques on two publicly available log datasets.
+To systematically investigate the impact of log parsing on anomaly detection while addressing the issues of the aforementioned studies, this paper reports on an empirical study, in which we performed a comprehensive evaluation using 13 log parsing techniques, seven anomaly detection techniques---five based on deep learning and two based on traditional machine learning---on three publicly available log datasets.
 We considered all three log parsing accuracy metrics (i.e., grouping accuracy~\cite{zhu2019tools}, parsing accuracy~\cite{dai2020logram}, and template accuracy~\cite{khan2022guidelines}) proposed in the literature.